Fedorov Avtomat: Terminology

 In contemporary Russian terminology, the word "avtomat" (meaning "automate" as a noun rather than "automatic" as an adjective) typically denotes the equivalent of the English-language terminology "assault rifle", such as the Avtomat Kalashnikova for example.
-This differs from the terminology typically used when referring to automatic full-power cartridge rifles, such as the AVS-36 and AVT-40, which instead use the separate "avtomaticheskaya" term.
+This differs from the terminology typically used when referring to automatic full-power cartridge rifles, such as the AVS-36 and AVT-40, which instead use the separate term "avtomaticheskaya".

 Contemporary Occidental writers have struggled to classify the Fedorov Avtomat.
 Some consider it to be an "early predecessor" or "ancestor" to the modern assault rifle, while others believe that the Fedorov Avtomat was the world's first assault rifle.
-Some say it is "conforming to the specification of an assault rifle", stating 6,5mm Arisaka goes to the same category as 6.8x43 Remington SPC "in terms of calibre and muzzle energy", while being a service weapon in WWI.
-If a 9 gram bullet was fired with 654m/s it would calculate to 1924.722 joule off muzzle-energy.
-Intermediate cartridges usually have between 1250-2500 Joule of kinetic energy.
+Some say it is "conforming to the specification of an assault rifle", stating 6.5mm Arisaka goes to the same category as 6.8x43 Remington SPC "in terms of calibre and muzzle energy", while being a service weapon in WWI.
+If a 9 gram bullet was fired with 654 m/s it would generate 1924.722 joules of muzzle-energy.
+Intermediate cartridges usually have between 1250 and 2500 joules of kinetic energy.